hillai/2048/README.md

 You can find the same information in the [contributing guide](https://github.com/hillai/2048/blob/master/CONTRIBUTING.md).

 ## License
-Like 2048, this game is licensed under the [MIT license](https://github.com/hillai/2048/blob/master/LICENSE.txt).
+Like the original 2048, this game is licensed under the [MIT license](https://github.com/hillai/2048/blob/master/LICENSE.txt).